Let heaven and earth praise Him; the seas,

 Jesus’ Mother and Brothers

-19 His mother and brothers came to him, and they could not come near him for the crowd.
-20 Some people told him, “Your mother and your brothers stand outside, desiring to see you.”
+19 His mother and brothers came to him, but they could not come near him because of the crowd.
+20 Some people told him, “Your mother and your brothers are standing outside, desiring to see you.”

 21 But he answered them, “My mother and my brothers are these who hear the word of God, and do it.”